 If there is ever any question of what roads are bicycle safe, obtain a copy of the Chicago bicycle map to educate yourself.

-Just as Chicago bicyclists must follow specific laws designated by the City of Chicago, motorists have their own to follow, too.
+Just as Chicago bicycle riders must follow specific laws designated by the City of Chicago, motorists have their own to follow, too.

 Chicago Motorist Laws For Driving Near Cyclists

-- When passing Chicago bicyclists, motorists are required to leave at least three feet of space between their vehicle and the cyclist.
+- When passing, motorists are required to leave at least three feet of space between their vehicle and the cyclist.

-- Chicago motorists must yield to bicyclists when making a left turn and are prohibited from turning right in front of a bicyclist.
+- Chicago motorists must yield to cyclists when making a left turn and are prohibited from turning right in front of a cyclist.

 - Drivers of motorized vehicles are responsible for providing the same duty of care for bicyclists as they would for pedestrians.